 Rather than overwhelming your child with having to write all of their thank yous at once, agree upon tackling 2 or 3 at a time.
 After the first few are written it’ll feel more manageable and your kid will appreciate the routine.
 Make a list and check off each name once you’re done so your kid can see that they’re making progress.

 Set a time and a place.

-No one likes to feel rushed, so ditch the nagging and carve out some time to sit down with your child and work on these thank yous together (PS: snacks help).
+No one likes to feel rushed, so carve out some time to sit down with your child and work on these thank yous together (PS: snacks help).

 Keep it short and simple.

 Hey, they’re not writing a novel!
-And depending on your child’s age he or she might feel overwhelmed at the prospect of having to do a lot of writing.
+And depending on your child’s age they might feel overwhelmed at the prospect of having to do a lot of writing.
 A nice 3-sentence thank you is all you need:

 - Sentence 1: Say “thank you” for the gift